 I saw it from a distance as I was passing by, and the photo you see was taken from the parking lot that leads to the site.
-Keep in mind that getting inside costs $3 USD.
+Getting inside costs $3 USD.
 I know, it’s not much.
 But since you can see it very well from the outside, you may as well skip it.

 Take in the views from Hotel Los Jazmines

-Most guided tours of Viñales Cuba include a stop at Hotel Los Jazmines.
-Located a bit outside of town, on top of a hill, this has a public terrace from where you can enjoy the most beautiful views of the valley.
+Most guided tours of Viñales include a stop at Hotel Los Jazmines.
+Located a bit outside of town, on top of a hill, it has a public terrace from where you can enjoy the most beautiful views of Vinales valley.
 Right on the terrace there also is a small kiosk where you can get a drink – just in case you happen to be there at sunset.

 Spend a day in Cayo Jutias

-Cayo Jutias is at about 65 km from Viñales Cuba and a gorgeous place to spend a day relaxing at the beach.
+Cayo Jutias is about 65 km from Viñales and a gorgeous place to spend a day relaxing at the beach.
 Just imagine 3 km of the whitest sand, with mangroves and a coral reef where you can enjoy snorkeling – it’s really one of the best beaches in Cuba.
 You can even walk all the way to the lighthouse that dates back to 1902.

-PRACTICAL INFORMATION: Organized tours to Cayo Jutias depart daily from Viñales.
+Organized tours to Cayo Jutias depart daily from Viñales.
 They include transportation, lunch (nothing special, really) and the use of the loungers.
 If you would like to do a one hour boat tour to the coral reef, you will have to pay an extra $15 USD which includes gear rental.
 You can book your guided tour here.